scaleway/netbox-netprod-importer/docs/import.rst

 ``--overwrite`` option, which will clean all interfaces and IP that have not been found during the import.

-Toggle the verbose mode with the ``-v/--verbose  warning/debug`` option to get a more verbose output.
+Toggle the verbose mode with the ``-v/--verbose  LEVEL`` option to get a more verbose output.
+Default error.

 The ``devices`` parameter is a yaml file, representing the devices list to import, as detailed :ref:`here <quickstart_device_list>`.